Certainly! We’re happy to talk with you about your project. Also, all new applicants are required to attend a grant information session.

 - First-time applicants are required to attend an information session on the grant process.
+The information session will be held on May 8, 2019 from 1pm to 3pm at the B&O Railroad Museum.
+Please RSVP to email@example.com.
 Previous grant recipients are welcome to attend.
-The session date and time will be announced when the grant cycle opens.

 - Your grant application must include a specific budget form.
 A link to this form is provided below.